madgik/exareme/Deployment/README.md

    worker2_become_pass: your_password
    worker2_ssh_pass: your_password
 ```
 all in plaintext.
 If you have more than 2 workers, you will add those too by adding ```workerN_``` in front of each variable where N the increased number.
+[Keep in mind that your password can be anything you want But ansible has a special character for comments ```#``` .
+If your password contains that specific character ansible will take the characters next to it as comments.]
 When you exit you can see that vault_file.yaml is encrypted with all your sensitive informations in there.

 If you want to edit the file you can do so whenever by